13.01.2020 - READING TIME: 7 min

 Leapfrogging From Waterfall To Agile

-Contrary to popular belief, Waterfall is still alive and well (yes, even in software development).
-True, Agile as a delivery model has been winning “the battle” for quite some time now, and it is even making a name on its own in industries other than software.
+Contrary to popular belief, Waterfall is still alive and well.
+True, Agile as a delivery model has been winning “the battle” for quite some time now, and even making a name for itself in industries other than software.
 But still, Waterfall will always remain present as it thrives in situations where you know all the requirements upfront, and it is an effective approach when your customers aren’t willing to commit to a heavily-involved iterative cycle.

 Despite the downfalls of Waterfall that came to light when technology irrevocably disrupted the business landscape, it was hard turning our backs to something we‘ve gotten so used to.